How to Prepare for an Executive Coaching Session

 Once the contracts are signed with the commissioning organization, I always email the Coaching client an initial Coaching form alongside any relevant Talent Assessments to help to identify their key development areas and start to increase their self-awareness.
 Often, we have a 3- or 4-way meeting with the individual’s Line Manager and/or HR to ensure all the Coaching objectives and subsequent interventions are aligned with the company’s vision and strategy.
 Of course, when I’m providing Executive Coaching to the CEO, I will sometimes meet the Chairman of the Board first.
 When Executive Coaching follows a 360 Feedback Review, then the results are also discussed at the first Executive Coaching session and form part of the SMART Coaching Action Plan.

-Even after 18 years of providing formal Executive Coaching, I am constantly looking for ways to enhance the whole experience and create maximum ROI.
-On the back of some positive feedback I received last week at the end of another Executive Coaching Programme, I have updated the initial instructions I provide to each Coaching client; they can then prepare well in advance to ensure they derive maximum benefit from each Executive Coaching session and programme.
+Even after 18 years of providing formal Executive Coaching, I am constantly looking for ways to enhance the whole experience and create maximum ROI for my clients.
+On the back of some positive feedback I received recently at the end of another Executive Coaching Programme, I have updated the initial instructions I provide to each Coaching client; they can then prepare well in advance to ensure they derive maximum benefit from each Executive Coaching session and programme.
 Clearly, aside from the written contract with the organization, the contract with the individual Coaching client should reinforce the fact that the content of the Coaching sessions is confidential, and it should agree the level of check and challenge acceptable.
 Honesty and trust are crucial for the success of any Coaching programme.

 So, here are 10 ways to prepare for your Executive Coaching Session: